 - gathering and assessing intelligence about compliance practices

 - assessing and issuing child employment permits in appropriate circumstances, for example, if we are satisfied the health, safety, education, and moral and material welfare of the child will not suffer

 - proactive investigations and audits to test and monitor compliance levels

-- education and compliance campaigns to inform the community and encourage positive behaviour change
+- education and compliance campaigns to inform the community and encourage positive behaviour change.

-- receive a complaint from the public
+- receive a report or complaint from the public

 - receive intelligence from various sources alleging non-compliance

-- identify non-compliance through monitoring activities
+- identify non-compliance through our monitoring activities.

 What are our areas of focus?